 A star (possibly an angel) comes to unlock the abyss, from which smoke and demonic locusts arise in Revelation 9.1-21.
 The four angels are set loose on the Euphrates River area, and the demons come from the east.
 God announces the final victory despite the rebellious anger of the nations in Revelation 11.15.
 Revelation 16 sets out the terrors of the seven bowls of wrath when everybody breaks out in ulcerous sores.
 The sea becomes like blood, and the rivers and fountains flow red.
 The sun becomes scorching hot.
 Darkness falls over the kingdom of the beast and its agony.
 The Euphrates River dries up to open a way for the hordes of the kings of the east.
 The air is polluted, and the accompanying terrors in nature, the thunder, the earthquake, the lightning, and the hail appear.
 William Barclay comments, "In this final series of terrors, John seems to have gathered together the horrors from all the stories of the avenging wrath of God and to have hurled them on the unbelieving world in one last terrible deluge of disaster."✞

-The Revelation blood terrors and destruction upon the earth which follow are justifiable punishment by God.
+The Revelation blood terrors and destruction upon the earth, which follow are justifiable punishment by God.
 It is easy to see how many things these lists of Revelation blood terrors have in common with early Christians' everyday occurrences.
 The hail, the darkness, the blood in the waters, the ulcerous sores, the coming of the terrible hordes from beyond the Euphrates River are all experiences Christians could have known.
-There is a difference in Revelation between terrors following the trumpets and terrors after the pouring out of the bowls.
+In Revelation, there is a difference between terrors following the trumpets and terrors after the pouring out of the bowls.
 In the former, destruction is always limited.
-In the latter, damage is complete on God's enemies.✞
+In the latter, the damage is complete on God's enemies.✞